sana19khansgr/Hostinger-/README.md

-# Hostinger Coupon Code (April 2026) – Upto 95% discount
+# Hostinger Coupon Code (May 2026) – Upto 95% discount

 Starting a website can be expensive if you do not choose the right hosting provider.
 This is where Hostinger coupon codes help reduce your cost.